fpiace97/welld-pattern/README.md

 The service expose the following methods:

-    1. POST /point: add point to space
+    1. POST /point: add point to space - no duplicates
     2. GET /space: return all points in the space
     3. DELETE /space: delete all points from space
     4. GET /lines/{n}: return all lines with points having n or more point - n>1